nebulasio/nebdocs/docs/node-strategy/governance.md

 	* [3.4.2 Governance Failure](#governance-failure)

-Nebulas focuses on the contribution of different roles to the diverse ecosystem via decentralized collaboration and the utilized governance mechanism is an important portion of PoD mechanism.
+Nebulas' focus on the contribution of different roles to the diverse ecosystem via decentralized collaboration and the utilized governance mechanism is an important portion of PoD mechanism.

 The governance mechanisms are a range of tools for community self-governmenance via the organization of community collaboration and management of community assets by the governance committee.